HiroIshikawa/object-recognizer/README.md

 We call these attributes as featuers.
 We can do pattern match with these attributes.
 Before moving on, I recommend you to go over Outline of object recognition (Wikipedia) .

-We determine to use SURF for real-time object detection with OpenCV. this video introduces very well about theory and implementation the SURF real-time object detection. .
+We determine to use SURF for real-time object detection with OpenCV. [this video](https://www.youtube.com/watch?v=ZXn69V-1kEM) introduces very well about theory and implementation the SURF real-time object detection. .

 To find a particular object, we may use Haar-Cascade Classifiers.
-This Self Driving RC Car by Zheng Wang explains how to implement real-time object detection with Haar-Cascade Classifiers.
-More details on how to train the classifier can be found a post by Thorsten Ball .
+[This Self Driving RC Car by Zheng Wang](https://zhengludwig.wordpress.com/projects/self-driving-rc-car/) explains how to implement real-time object detection with Haar-Cascade Classifiers.
+More details on how to train the classifier can be found in [a post by Thorsten Ball](http://coding-robin.de/2013/07/22/train-your-own-opencv-haar-classifier.html).

 OpenCV supports Cascade Classification.
-Official OpenCV Document on Cascade Classification gives explanation about its theoritical background and implementation.
-Cascade Classifier Training process is explained here.
+[Official OpenCV Document](http://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html) on Cascade Classification gives explanation about its theoritical background and implementation.
+Cascade Classifier Training process is explained [here](http://docs.opencv.org/2.4/doc/user_guide/ug_traincascade.html).
 I recommend to refer to the official document when actually implementing the Cascade Classifier with OpenCV.

 Quick note on Cascade Classifier with OpenCV: